-The bachelor's degree in business administration offers students a common core of coursework and a choice of four emphasis areas: accounting, computer information systems, marketing, and management.
-The management emphasis allows students to choose among concentrations in general management, entrepreneurial management, human resources, and lean systems.
+The bachelor's degree in business administration offers students a common core of coursework and a choice of three emphasis areas: accounting, marketing, and management.
+The management emphasis allows students to choose among concentrations in general management, entrepreneurial management, and human resources.